 The day was running out and I try never to ride in the dark so at 4:30pm I started to look for a place to stay.
 I couldn’t find any hotels on the GPS or Booking.
-Com so asked a policeman at one of the checkpoints were the nearest police station was, he pointed me in the direction of Gossaigaon.
+Com so asked a policeman at one of the checkpoints where the nearest police station was, he pointed me in the direction of Gossaigaon.
 I found the police station and asked if I could stay.
 They were showing no interest and were just messing me about so I left; besides they had no grass.

 I rode past a hotel that looked as if it were about to collapse so I carried on until I saw a church with a fence, gates and a big flat grassy area.
 I pulled up and asked if I could pitch my tent there for the night.
 The guy said he would get the preacher who was the boss.
-The preacher came out and introduced himself as Gautam , he runs the Martin Luther Cathedral Church.
+The preacher came out and introduced himself as Gautam, he runs the Martin Luther Cathedral Church.
 He said it was ok to pitch my tent and stay the night.
 Later he invited me in to his home to have dinner with him and his family.
-I met his wife and cute little 5 year old daughter.
+I met his wife and cute little 5-year-old daughter.

-Thank you Gautam and family for your hospitality.
+Thank you, Gautam and family, for your hospitality.

 I packed the tent up and had a few visitors watch.
 One of the ladies gave me a scarf as a token of friendship.
 Gautum invited me to his house for breakfast.
 After breakfast they came over to the bike to see me off and Gautums wife also gave me a scarf.